pharris0330/Machine-Learning-Census-SDG-GDP/README.md

 ### 7. Results

-The GDP and the Census variables I utilized didn't correlate well with the sustainable development goals.
+The Census variables I utilized didn't correlate well with the sustainable development goals.
 The best model for sdg vs. GDP was XGBoost (test-.99, test-.39).

 The Census features I chose correlated well to the US GDP.
 The best model for Census vs. GDP was Random Forest using Grid Search optimization (test-.96, test-.93).

+The median income was starkly higher corellated with the SDG score than the GDP.
+With further study it would be interesting to see why that if there is a particular reason for that finding.
+It is also interesting to note that the census features seem to fit better with the GDP than the developmnent scores.
+Many studies state "economic development" seems to reach more of the populace than "economic growth".

-The best feature was Bachelor Attainment in both models.
+The best feature was Education Attainment in both models.
+Employment and level of home occupancy were also at top.
+The presence of graduate degrees weights heavily above the other features.
+For economical attainment of success highly educated populace is the norm.

+In follow on studies I plan to include environmental, social, and behavioral data.
+Local data, though not as easy to obtain, would prove very helpful.
+With further study this insight could prove helpful to improve the GDP and SDG of local communities.